 Aarti is a Hindu ritual in which a candle or lamp is lit, which is the symbol of a deity.
 There is a lot of singing, incense sticks and rose petals involved.

 We decided to take a camel tour in Pushkar.
 If you are interested in it as well, the receptionist of your hotel/hostel will help you arrange this trip.
 For around 1000 RS (14€) we were ready to go on a 3 hours camel ride.

 We started our tour somewhere in the city and then slowly went out to the desert.
 We took a break in a desert village for a great masala tea.
 Afterward, we stopped in the Thar desert in order to watch the most beautiful sunset and listened to a snake charmer.

 Did you know that there is a camel fair every year around November in Pushkar?
 Five days long, businessmen visit the fair in order to sell or buy new camels.

 The fair stretches out for kilometers and is full of camels, all lined up next to each other.
 In case you are interested in this, I recommend you traveling to Pushkar in November.

 Spend a few quiet hours on the stairs of the Pushkar sea and enjoy listening to the music.
 Be it hymns, bells, a gentle jingling of a guitar, etc. As you lose yourself in the music, the lake reflects the lights of the city and it just looks beautiful.

 Shopping should definitely be on the list when visiting India.
 The Pushkar market offers a good mix of ethnic and hippie culture.

-Pushkar Market is known for its traditional silver jewelry, ethnic clothing, leather bags and rose products.
-Do not forget to practice you negotiating skills to get the best prices.
+Pushkar Market is known for its traditional silver jewelry, ethnic clothing, leather bags, and rose products.
+Do not forget to practice your negotiating skills to get the best prices.

 The most famous shops are Baza Bazar, Sarafa Bazar, Sadar Bazar and Kedalganj Bazaar.